kinectron/kinectron.github.io/docs/community/experiments.md

 ![Future Forest Experience](../assets/images/experiments/forest.png)

 An immersive future forest experience inspired by a Japanese rock garden.
 Created by Shawn Ma.
 [Learn more](https://shawnmasite.wordpress.com/2018/01/07/the-future-forest-experience/).

+## Submit Your Project

+Want your project included here?
+Send an email to lisajamhoury at gmail dot com.